-The MSC is used with both Secure Web Gateway (SWG) v10.2 and Web Filter (WFR) v 5.0 products.
+The MSC is used with both Secure Web Gateway (SWG) v10.2 and later and Web Filter (WFR) v 5.0 and later.
 When there is a difference in MSC functionality or behavior when used with SWG vs. WFR, this will be highlighted.
 When the server side of the product deployment is being referred to this will be referred to in capitalized form as follows: Server.